Tiraumea River (Manawatū-Whanganui)

 The northern Tiraumea River is a river of the Manawatū-Whanganui region of New Zealand's North Island.
 The river rises in the rough hill country of the Tararua District, just south of the settlement of Tiraumea.
 A tributary, Tiraumea Stream, drains the southern end of the Puketoi Range.
-The river flows west then north to reach the Manawatu River immediately above the highway and Rail bridges, 5 km south of Woodville.
+The river flows west then north to reach the Manawatū River immediately above the highway and Rail bridges, 5 km south of Woodville.